0xUvaish/OS-Implementation/README.md

 a.
 Creating a File
 b.
 Creating and Opening a File
 c.
 Seeking a File
+Tasks:
+1. Copying Text from One file to Another

 Lab 2: Implementation of FCFS & SJF CPU Scheduling Algorithms